The Old Farmhouse,

-Our B and B is walkable to The Plough, with a nice pub atmosphere at one end and a pleasant restaurant atmosphere, with good food, at the other, and to the Black Dog (under new management).
+Our B and B is walkable to The Plough, with a nice pub atmosphere at one end and a pleasant restaurant atmosphere, with good food, at the other, and to the Black Dog.
 The Ring of Bells is in the next village.
 There are also many other excellent pubs and restaurants within easy driving distance.

 Your host, Jane, is very knowledgeable about the area and will be pleased to advise you on local attractions and events.
 She also speaks French and German.

 From M6 /M56/ M53